rvankruistum/TreeAPI/README.md

 ## CI/CD

-The application will automatically build, test and deploy to a temporary cluster using Github Actions on every push, and PR to the main branch.
+The application will automatically build, test and deploy to a temporary cluster using Github Actions on every push, and on any PR to the main branch.

 To run tests locally:
 ```